MohammedxFarman/AI-RESUME-ANALYZER/README.md

 # AI Resume Analyzer 📝
 The AI Resume Analyzer is an intelligent web-based tool designed to help job seekers evaluate and enhance their resumes by comparing them directly against a specific job description.
 Leveraging advanced AI models, this tool simulates how Applicant Tracking Systems (ATS) and recruiters assess your resume for relevance, alignment, and suitability for a role.
 Completely in a single Python file.

-Watch our [Youtube Tutorial](https://youtu.be/XfoHr9GivCs) for a Demo and detailed explanation of installation steps and code.

 ## 🔍 What Does This Project Do?
 ### 1. Resume Text Extraction
 Users upload their resumes in PDF format, and the system automatically extracts the raw text for further analysis.